OFFICE OF THE SUMMIT COUNTY PUBLIC TRUSTEE

-- Finally to the property owner as of the recording of the Notice of Election and Demand.
+- Finally, to the property owner as of the recording of the Notice of Election and Demand.

 Note: A lien holder who accepts a short redemption before the end of all applicable redemption periods shall not be entitled to any excess proceeds.
-Unclaimed excess proceeds with be held for five years before being turned over to the Great Colorado Payback
+Unclaimed excess proceeds will be held for five years before being turned over to the Great Colorado Payback